 As you explore ceviche’s versions, you’ll see that the variations come from the kind of onion used, the type of fish or seafood, the addition of hot chili peppers, the use of herbs like cilantro, and even garnishing it with sweet potatoes and/or corn.

-It is the perfect summer season appetizer!
+It is the perfect Summer vegan recipes season appetizer!

 🧾 Ingredients